Here are a few tips from SCCL, a leader in developing and producing innovative colostrum products, for knowing when and how to feed calves colostrum.

 When should colostrum be fed?

-With each minute that passes after birth, a calf’s ability to absorb antibodies is reduced.
+With each minute that passes after birth, your calf’s ability to absorb antibodies is reduced.
 By 24 hours the gut is almost completely closed and can no longer absorb antibodies.
-Therefore, colostrum must be fed as soon as possible after birth, ideally within an hour.
+Therefore, you must feed colostrum as soon as possible after birth, ideally within an hour.
 If colostrum has been delayed past 2 hours, feed larger amounts to compensate for reduced absorption.

 When it comes to your calves and colostrum, more is better.
 Most veterinarians recommend calves receive at least 1 gallon or 4 liters of good quality colostrum, which should provide at least 200-300g of IgG.